klovaaxel/TypeContractor/README.md

 * Kebab-case output files and directories
 * Better documentation
 * Better performance -- if this should run on build, it can't take forever
-* Install as a global dotnet tool?
 * Improve method for finding AspNetCore framework DLLs
+  * Possible to provide a manual path, so not a priority